 At the time of the acquisition of this Gene Watson ‘Peer’s Quote’, in October 2008, Zona Jones was signed to fellow country artist Tracy Lawrence’s Rocky Comfort Records, a label which Tracy had formed in 2006.

-In 2009, Zona Jones saw the release of 'Prove Me Right' (Rocky Comfort Records, 2009); one of the tracks included on the album was 'Two Hearts (one love)', which was written by A.J.
-Masters and Ed Hill.
+In 2009, Zona Jones saw the release of ‘Prove Me Right’ (Rocky Comfort Records, 2009); one of the included tracks was ‘Two Hearts (One Love)’, which was written by A.J.
+Masters (Arthur John Masaracchia) (Wednesday 20 December 1950 – Monday 12 January 2015) and Ed Hill.